5l1v3r1/self-xss/README.md

 ### Features:

-Port Forwarding using Ngrok and hortner using Bitly.com (Register for free)
+Port Forwarding using Ngrok and shortner using Bitly.com (Register for free)

 ### Requirement

-Bit.ly account (Register for free)
+https://bitly.com account (Register for free)

 ## Legal disclaimer: